canaknesil/canaknesil.github.io/CV.md

 **Swedish:** SFI Course C (roughly corresponds to CEFR A2/A2+)

-### Computer & Electronics Engineering
+### Electronics Engineering & Computer Science

-#### Programming languages and areas at which I have a good experience

-- C, C++, Java, Scheme, Lisp, Julia, Matlab, Python, Bash, PowerShell
+Hardware security
+- Power/EM side-channel attacks
+  (simple, differential, ML-based, and remote power analysis on FPGAs and microcontrollers)
+- Covert channel attacks on remote FPGAs

+Hardware design & development
 - FPGA design with VHDL, verification with VHDL and SystemVerilog (using both Xilinx and Intel (Altera) design tools)
-- Tcl scripting within Xilinx Vivado environment
+- Tcl scripting in Xilinx Vivado environment

-- Power/EM side-channel analysis
-- Machine Learning (supervised and unsupervised)
-- Machine Learning Security
-- Parallel programming with pthread library, MPI, CUDA, and MicroC/OS
+Embedded systems design & development:
 - Embedded real-time platform and software development with Nios II soft-processor and MicroC/OS
 - Embedded software development with Linux
 - Embedded software development directly on processor in AVR Assembly, MIPS Assembly, and C

+High-performance computing (HPC)
+- Parallel programming with pthread library, MPI, CUDA, and MicroC/OS

+Computer science
+- Scientific programming
+- Machine Learning (supervised and unsupervised)
+- Machine Learning Security
-- Proficiency in Linux (Shell scripting, kernel, kernel modules, services, device tree, driver and application development, shared libraries etc.)
+- Proficiency in Linux (personal usage, system administration, driver and application development)
 - Compiler and interpreter design with Lex (Lexical Analyzer) and Yacc (Parser)
 - Version control with Git and Subversion
 - Build automation with GNU Make
 - Proficiency in Office Programs

-- Electronic circuit simulation with PSpice and LTspice
-- Emacs lisp programming (for fun)
+Programming/scripting languages
+- C, C++, Java, Julia, Python, Matlab, Lisp, Haskell, Bash, PowerShell

-#### Other areas I have experimented
+Various other areas I have experimented
 - PCB design using KiCad
 - Image analysis and computer vision
 - Networking
 - Mobile application development for IOS (Objective – C) and Android (Java)
-- Web development with HTML, JavaScript, CSS, PHP, and Java EE
+- Web development with HTML, JavaScript, CSS, PHP, Java EE, and Django
 - Database design with SQL and MongoDB
 - Circuit development for audio applications
+- Electronic circuit simulation with PSpice and LTspice
+- Emacs lisp programming

 ## PROJECTS
 (From the most recent to the earliest)